dotnet/android-samples/README.md

 # MonoDroid (Xamarin.Android) samples

+_NOTE: see the [dotnet branch](https://github.com/xamarin/monodroid-samples/tree/dotnet) for a subset of samples that have been ported to .NET 6._

 This repository contains Mono for Android samples, showing usage of various Android API wrappers from C#.
 Visit the [Android Sample Gallery](https://docs.microsoft.com/samples/browse/?term=Xamarin.Android) to download individual samples.